johnchower/rtemplate/README.md

 ## Database access

-All analyses require a connection to the data warehouse.
-To set up this connection, a file containing database credentials, named `authenticate.csv`, must be provided to the Makefile, and the `auth_file` variable must be set so that the Makefile can find it.
+If an analysis requires a connection to a database, you can pass database credentials to the munge scripts by populating a row in the file `authenticate.csv` and setting the `auth_file` variable at the top of the Makefile.
 An example `authenticate.csv` file is provided as a template.
-For security reasons, I reccommend not storing `authenticate.csv` in your project directory.
+For security reasons, I recommend not storing `authenticate.csv` in your project directory.